MapStory/Learning/modules/module0.md

 This graphic is helpful in discussing the concrete user personas that take up these actions:

 ![](images/Screen Shot 2019-01-31 at 11.44.55 AM.jpg)\

-### Module 1

-#### Lesson 1: Build a Profile

-This lesson is primarily about getting your learners successfully logged into StoryScapes.
-Building a Profile is very straightforward.
-Anyone that has built a user profile on popular social platforms (i.e. LinkedIn, Facebook) will find this process in StoryScapes to be familiar.
-If no one has problems accessing the StoryScapes platform, this Lesson could be completed fairly quickly.
-However, expect at least one of your learners to have problems at some stage in the process.
-It is best to take your time and make sure everyone is logged in with a user profile before proceeding further.

-#### Lesson 2: Search and Share

-The most important aspect of this lesson is to establish the terminology that StoryScapes utilizes.
-StoryScapes does rely on unique terms, and it is important that learners have an understanding of what is being referred to when you use terms like StoryLayer or StoryScape.
-Take your time here and allow learners to ask questions and confirm for you that they are getting a sense of these terms.

-#### Lesson 3 Present with StoryScapes

-This lesson will be most interesting for the learner if you as the instructor have a StoryScape in mind that you can use as an example to present with.
-The isn't a requirement.
-You can teach the Lesson by simply following the text and figures in the lesson and then watching the Demonstration video.
-But, if possible try taking some time to find a published StoryScape created by yourself or another user and walk through the playback features on this live demonstration!

-### Module 2

-For the lessons in this module to work, you will need to have at least one StoryLayer pre-loaded on the StoryScapes platform you are using for the training.
-Ideally you will have several StoryLayers to work with - including at least one with points and one with polygons.

-#### Lesson 1: Setting Up a StoryScape

-This lesson uses a pre-set example.
-If you would like to demonstration with a different StoryScape, feel free!

-#### Lesson 2: Adding and Styling StoryLayers

-This lesson uses a metaphor of pizza to try and describe how the structural components of a StoryScape work together, with StoryLayers at the base and StoryPins and StoryFrames added on top to enhance the narrative.
-If another metaphor comes to mind that feels more appropriate for you, feel free to amend.

-If your learners have prior experience with GIS workflows, introducing them to map styling might be an easier task.
-This lessson is written assuming learners have no prior experience.

-#### Lesson 3: Adding simple StoryPins and StoryFrames

-By the end of this lesson, we've asked learners to have composed a full story with styled StoryLayers, a StoryPin and a StoryFrame.
-Emphasize to your learners that their story doesn't need to be _coherent_.
-The goal here is to walk through the motions involved in composing a StoryScape.
-All of the content they are creating can be deleted after the training is concluded.

-### Module 3

-#### Lesson 1: Importing point StoryLayers
-#### Lesson 2: Importing polygon StoryLayers
-#### Lesson 3: Creating StoryLayers from scratch

-### Module 4

-#### Lesson 1: Peer Reviewing StoryLayers
-#### Lesson 2: Editing StoryLayer geometries
-#### Lesson 3: Editing Storylayer attributes

-### Module 5

-#### Lesson 1: Using Choropleth and Graduated styling for StoryLayers

-This lesson's task asks learners to apply choropleth and graduated styles.
-To do that, you will need to make sure the StoryScapes platform you're using for the training has at least one point StoryLayer and one polygon StoryLayer loaded.
-The github repository for the course has these test datasets avaiable for download in case you need them.

-#### Lesson 2: Using Icons Commons for point Storylayers

-The test data folder of the Github repo has a couple of .svg files that you can share with learners, or use yourself in your lecture.

-#### Lesson 3: Adding StoryPins with Media

-_TBD based on workflow for embedding media_

-### Module 6

-#### Lesson 1: Organizing Community Initiatives

-While this lesson can be implemented using only the text and figures from the lesson document, it will be greatly enhanced if you as an instructor have Organizer status on a Community Initiative and thus can provide a live demonstration of the management functions for Community Initiatives.

-#### Lesson 2: Managing Organization Accounts

-While this lesson can be implemented using only the text and figures from the lesson document, it will be greatly enhanced if you as an instructor have Organizer status on an Organization and thus can provide a live demonstration of the management functions for Organization pages.

-#### Lesson 3: Help StoryScapes Improve

-_TBD based on administrator workflow_

 ## Section 3 – Introductory Slides